-The wording proposed in the bill differs from that recommended by the TRC, insofar as it refers not to "Treaties with Indigenous Peoples" but to "the Aboriginal and treaty rights of First Nations, Inuit and Métis peoples" as recognized and affirmed in section 35 of the Constitution Act, 1982.10
+The wording proposed in the bill differs from that recommended by the TRC, insofar as it refers not to "Treaties with Indigenous Peoples" but to "the Aboriginal and treaty rights of First Nations, Inuit and Métis peoples" as recognized and affirmed in section 35 of the Constitution Act, 1982.

-Aboriginal rights are collective rights held inherently by Indigenous peoples by virtue of their historic occupation of the land.
+Aboriginal rights are constitutionally protected collective rights held by Indigenous peoples by virtue of their historic occupation and use of the land as distinctive societies with their own practices, customs and traditions.
 They may include Aboriginal title to the land, self-governing rights, land and resources rights, and social and cultural rights, among other rights.
 For their part, treaty rights are defined in the historic and modern treaties negotiated between the Crown and specific Indigenous groups.

-2.2 COMING INTO FORCE (CLAUSE 2)
+2.3 COMING INTO FORCE (CLAUSE 2)